open-campaign-logger/generator-library/GeneratorGuide.md

 The Campaign Logger generator engine offers also several advanced tools for creating more complex generators.

-## Formatting the output
+## Subtables

-It's possible to add the following formatting controls to table output:

-* **\r** - return
-* **\n** - newline
-* **\t** - tabulator

-To add an indented footnote on the next line after an oracle's statement, you could use a *resultPattern* like this:

-    "resultPattern": "{oracle statement} \r\n\t 1) This may not come true.",
+As seen in the in *Crash Course* section above, a table can call another table located in the same file:

+  "resultPattern": "{location}",

+		"resultPattern": "In the {location}, you encounter a  {monster} that is guarding {treasure}.",

+A string inside the {curly braces} is the `name` property of a table in the same JSON file, and the table call string will be replaced in the generator output by the result of that subtable call.
+For example:

+*In the dungeon, you encounter a dragon that is guarding a vast hoard of gold.*

-## External Subtables
+## External Tables

-Not all tables used in the *resultPattern* definition must be located in the same file.
+Not all tables that are called by your table must be located in the same file.
+You can call another table in three different ways, depending on where the external table is located.

+### Public Library Calls

-Campaign Logger comes with a standard set of help tables that can be called from any table by add the *lib:* string in front of the table name:
+The Campaign Logger server has a standard library of help tables that can be called from any table by adding the `lib:` string in front of the table name:

-    {lib:generatorName#tableName}

-    {private:tableName}

-    {gen:generatorName#tableName}
+    {lib:generatorName}

+For public library calls, the generator name used in the call is the name of the JSON file.

+### Local Generator Calls

+Help tables installed on your own Campaign Logger setup using the **Manage Custom Generators** option can be called from any table by adding the `gen:` string in front of the table name:

+    {gen:generatorName}

+For local generator calls, the generator name used in the call is the `name` property of the generator.

+### Private Library Calls

+Help tables installed on the *Private Library* section of the **Manage Custom Generators** option can be called from any table by adding the `private:` string in front of the table name:

+    {private:generatorName}

+For private library calls, the generator name used in the call is the `name` property of the generator.

+### External Subtable Calls

+The external table call can also specify a subtable within the called generator.
+To do that, insert a hash mark (#) after the file name, and then the name of the subtable.

+    {lib:generatorName#subtable name}

+Note that there are no spaces in front of after the `#` character.
+The subtable name can contain spaces.

 ## Weighing Values

-If you want some table entries to be more common than others, you can specify a *multiplicity* property to it.
+If you want some table entries to be more common than others, you can specify the *multiplicity* property (`m`) to it.

 This example defines an entry that appears thee times more likely than unweighed values: